Northwest Medical Center gets new state-of-the-art training equipment

 SPRINGDALE, Ark.
-(KFTA) — First responders and medical staff in Northwest Arkansas are receiving cutting edge training that could help save your life.
+(KNWA) — First responders and medical staff in Northwest Arkansas are receiving cutting edge training that could help save your life.

 Thanks to a grant from the Arkansas Department of Health, the Northwest Medical Center in Springdale has new state-of-the-art training equipment.